Feature Films and Documentaries (Published Mar. 1, 2020)

 We also show documentaries that depict LGBT+ lives in their raw state, but our film festival’s overall message is happiness, love and respect.

-It is too early to put together a list of full-length feature films and full-length documentaries that we will show at our June 11-13, 2021 film festival, but here is a sample of recent feature films and documentaries (2019-2020) that support our film festival’s overall message of happiness, love and respect.
+It is too early to put together a list of full-length feature films and full-length documentaries that we will show at our film festival, but here is a sample of recent feature films and documentaries (2019-2020) that support our film festival’s overall message of happiness, love and respect.
 COVID-19 pushed many of these films from canceled 2020 film festivals to online so you can see the films on Amazon Prime and Walmart VUDU.
 Some studios show their newly acquired 2020 films on their online platforms.
+Internet search engines can tell you what is playing and which online provider.

 And Then We Danced.
 Feature Film.
 Male Interest.
 Language: Georgian with English subtitles.